 Step Eight.
 Consider filing a lawsuit.
 There are some of you that may be surprised this is not higher on the list of options.
 Although litigation is generally an option, it can be expense and time consuming for the business owner.
 However, depending on the circumstances and the amount of debt this can be a viable option.

 As you can see, managing accounts receivable requires both time and resources.
-However, in most situations, time and resources spent prior to make the making the first sale to the potential customer will ensure you that spend less time and resources chasing a past due invoice.
+However, in most situations, time and resources spent prior to making the making the first sale to the potential customer will ensure you that spend less time and resources chasing a past due invoice.